doctor-g/MST3KwithKids/README.md

 ## Good

 These episodes were fun to watch with the family, with nothing objectionable, but not quite as good as the ones above.
-It's my B-List.

 - Wizards of the Lost Kingdom
 - Master Ninja (1 and 2)